nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --key_expand --key=`<key>`
 Derive public key and account number from `<key>`

+### --migrate_database_lmdb_to_rocksdb
+_version 22.0+_
+Deletes existing rocksdb subfolder if it exists and migrates the ledger from LMDB to RocksDB.
+Does not delete the data.ldb file afterwards.

 ### --network
 _version 19.0+_
 Allows selection of a different network at runtime.
 Values `live`, `beta` and `test` supported.